NoiCoh/CompilerProject/README.md

-Welcome to the compiler project 2020 starter kit!
+Welcome to the compiler project 2020!

 === Structure ===